dashed/obsidian-find-orphan-block-identifiers/README.md

 This plugin identifies and locates both orphaned block identifiers and broken links in your notes.

+## Usage

+Click on ribbon icon with title "Find Orphan Block Identifiers".

+Or, you can invoke the command `Find Orphan Block Identifiers: Scan Vault` via the command palette (open it with `cmd + p` or `ctrl + p`).

 ## In-depth information

 A block is a unit of text in your note, for example a paragraph, block quote, or even a list item.